aliabdari/HOOF/README.md

 For better representation, we can use different types of Histograms.
 The usual approaches, considering directions of optical flows and the magnitude of them.

+For example, we can consider four intervals of directions (0-90,90-180,180-270,270-360).
+Then we consider an array by the size of four.
+First index for optical flows between 0-90 and the second index for optical flow between 90-180 and son on.
+So we count the number of optical flows in each direction and increase the number of associated cell in the mentioned array.